The Coleshill School: 2009 implementation of special measures

 On Friday 16 July 2010, it was announced through the school website that the school was out of special measures.
 The report is available from the school website.

 In 2016, the school was rated 'good' by Ofsted.
-This rating was recently upheld in the most recent Ofsted inspection on the 3rd & 4 March 2020.
+This rating was recently upheld in the most recent Ofsted inspection on the 3 and 4 March 2020.

 Extra-curricular activities

-Within the last two years, school visits have been made to France, Spain, Poland, Italy and Namibia.
+From 2004–2006, school visits were made to France, Spain, Poland, Italy and Namibia.

-As well as these visits abroad, the school also offers more numerous trips and activities within the country.
+As well as these visits abroad, the school also offers numerous trips and activities within the country.
 These include sports, choir, drama, dance, skiing trips, and residential visits.

 Academic performance

-As of 2012, academic achievement at GCSE level was well above average.
+As of 2012, academic achievement at GCSE level was well above the national average.